 A lot of my picts have extended into MA and I would love to thank "Massachusetts Vital Records Project" (ma-vitalrecords.org)(It is Free onLine) by compilers of "Tan Books" and Rehoboth by JN Arnold & translated into computer language by John Slaughter and his helpers along the way.. for allowing me to add VR info to some pages.. great work John for doing all that you have done!

 KEEP THIS IN MIND WHEN researching your family tree.
 Records from mostly before 1900: 1.
 Mary T. Lincoln, the 'T' usually represents her maiden name, not her middle name initial.

-2. Robert Todd Lincoln.
+AND Mostly before 1850: 2.
+Robert Todd Lincoln.
 The first born son's middle name is usually his mother's maiden name.
 In this example, Todd is his mother's maiden name.

 3. AND Note also - frequently before 1800 - children were named after grandparents 1st, then parents..